KenGao0216/AGE-ASCII-Game-Engine/README.md

 # AGE-ASCII-Game-Engine
 A comprehensive game engine framework designed to support multiple game implementations such as Flappy Bird and Space Invaders

+For the sake of academic integrity, implementation is omitted.

 ## Overview

 The engine provides the following: